HYBRID EVENT: You can participate in person at Rome, Italy or Virtually from your home or work.

 Biography:

-My name is Siwimol Phoomniyom.
-I studied medical technology at Thammasat University, Thailand, and completed my Master’s in Microbiology in 2011 from the Faculty of Medicine Siriraj Hospital, Mahidol University, Thailand.
-I’m a medical technologist at the Office of Disease Prevention and Control Region 11, Nakhon Sri Thammarat, Department of Disease Control, Ministry of Public Health, Thailand.
-I specialize in AIDS, sexually transmitted diseases, and emerging diseases in the area of 11 Health Region and have about 7 years of experience in this field.
-I’m interested in drug resistance research.
-I have published approximately 10 research articles.
+Siwimol Phoomniyom studied medical technology at Thammasat University, Thailand, and completed her Master’s in Microbiology in 2011 from the Faculty of Medicine Siriraj Hospital, Mahidol University, Thailand.
+She is a medical technologist at the Office of Disease Prevention and Control Region 11, Nakhon Sri Thammarat, Department of Disease Control, Ministry of Public Health, Thailand.
+She completed her specialization in AIDS, sexually transmitted diseases, and emerging diseases in the area of 11 Health Region and have about 7 years of experience in this field.
+She is interested in drug resistance research.
+She has published approximately 10 research articles.

 Watsapp